Speech · Vision · Voice — live today, pay-per-use

 What about Voxtral or XTTS?

 Voxtral (Mistral) is open-weight but CC-BY-NC 4.0 — commercial hosting requires a separate agreement with Mistral.
-We are talking to them.
 XTTS v2 sits under the Coqui Public Model License, which similarly blocks commercial public-API hosting.
 Neither model is in our catalog today; we will add them only when the licensing path is clean.

 Can I chain these with the LLM catalog?